jake-waratahs/Flask-Boilerplate/docs/index.rst

 .. code-block:: bash

-    pip3 install -r requirements.txt
+    sudo pip3 install flask-boilerplate-buildutils

-This will install the required packages.
-These include:

-.. include:: ../requirements.txt

 3. Test it out
 ##########################################

 .. code-block:: bash

-    ./app

-This invokes the flask-boilerplate executor.
-During the first run it will perform some build commands which setup and configure a virtual environment in the folder ./.venv/.
-The `./app` command always invoke your app via the virtualenv so there is never any reason for you to perform any `source` commands in your shell.
-See more about the ./app command in :doc:`running`
+    . .env
+    python3 run.py

+This will install the project's local dependencies to the virtual environment.
+``. .env`` activates the virtual environment and installs dependencies, and ``python3 run.py`` runs the actual program.

+See :doc:`autoenv` for streamlining this process even more.

 4. Developing with Flask-Boilerplate
 ##########################################